siddhsql/hammerdb/README.md

 1. Why is he taking the `d_next_o_id` of `district` to calculate count of new orders?
 2. Why is he summing the `d_next_o_id` column (which is not a `0`, `1` column) to get the count?

+I think I understand now.
+Each district is filling orders independently so each district has its own next new order id counter which is
+`d_next_o_id`.
+But the sum of `d_next_o_id` does not match with the row count of `new_order` table.

 ```
 hammerdb=> \d district